del norte senior center

 Low-Income Household Energy Assistance Program $750,000

-Community Development Block Grant (on a competitive basis) $250,000 (when awarded)
+Community Development Block Grant (on a competitive basis) $250,000 (when awarded) HUD targeted for staff cuts.

 REDWOOD COVE SENIOR APARTMENTS